 Adding a ribbon to your DIY photo ornaments

 The last step is to cut small pieces of thin ribbon, then use hot glue to attach each one to the back of the Christmas card photo ornaments in a loop.

 I made a few of these DIY photo ornaments with this year’s Christmas cards, and I plan on using some of our photo cards from each previous Christmas and turn those into photo ornaments too.

 Whether you make these for your family Christmas tree or to give to relatives or even add to presents, they are a great way to remember family, and all of the joy and magic of the Christmas season.

 Why I order my holiday cards from Minted

 Minted sells such beautiful, high quality holiday cards, which is why I choose them each year for my family’s cards.
 Their holiday cards are designed from independent artists around the globe, and there is style to fit everyone!

-You can even buy personlized stamps that match your cards and envelopes.
-Now through Tuesday, 11/20, you can get 15% off your holiday cards.
+You can even buy personalized stamps that match your cards and envelopes, which I love.